nomocas/babelute/manual/theory.md

 > __A lexicon is the vocabulary of a person, language, or branch of knowledge (such as nautical or medical).__ In linguistics, a lexicon is a language's inventory of lexemes.
 The word "lexicon" derives from the Greek λεξικόν (lexicon), neuter of λεξικός (lexikos) meaning "of or for words".[1]

-"Internal Semantic" and "Internal Grammar" are closely linked :
+"Internal Denotation" and "Internal Grammar" are closely linked :
-- Top -> Bottom === Semantic
+- Top -> Bottom === Denotation
 - Bottom -> Up === Grammar